News

 The study reviewed data from nearly 80,000 motorcycle drivers and 6,000 passengers who were involved in crashes between 2007 and 2010.
 The statistics showed that while approximately two-thirds of drivers were wearing helmets at the time of a crash, only 57.5% of the passengers were also wearing helmets.

 The findings of the study also reinforce the idea that TBI is a serious issue for motorcycle riders, even when wearing helmets.
 Traumatic brain injuries were the most common injury in motorcycle accidents for both drivers and passengers, however, passengers were slightly more at risk.
 Passengers experienced TBI in 40% of crashes, compared with 35% of drivers.
 If you get injured in one of these road accidents, a personal injury lawyer from sites like JonnaSpilbor.com can help you file a claim and seek compensation.
 It is essential to get in touch with a personal injury lawyer immediately after the accident especially if there are disputes on whose fault it was.
-Since you will more than likely be tending to your injuries if in fact involved in an accident, you may want to look into personal injury attorneys and choose one well ahead of time.
+Since you will more than likely be tending to your injuries if in fact involved in an accident, you may want to look into injury attorneys and choose a motorcycle accident lawyer well ahead of time.

 This increased risk for passengers held true, even when wearing helmets.
 Approximately 36% of helmet-wearing passengers experienced TBI in crashes, compared to 31% of helmeted drivers.
 If you need any help after a crash, you can get more info here.